invergent/overtime/README.md

-An application for submitting overtime
+An application for submitting overtime.